JohnVinyard/matching-pursuit/experiments/e_2023_6_7/readme.md

 - loss with atom relationships
 - try a dense generator
+- try a dense generator built with learned dictionary and fft_shift positioning
 - Can I parameterize atoms beyond just position, atom and amplitude?

+# Conclusions

+It _is_ possible to learn a model that generates atom encodings using the same dictionary from the loss function

+It _is_ possible to learn positions, amps (AND ATOM INDICES?) with a dense model.